 I grew up in a log cabin on a partially wooded 30 acres that overlooked Iowa’s Cedar River Valley.
 It was one of those kit log homes, and they delivered the logs to us with crayon

-It was probably one of the worst Iowa winters in the state’s recorded history.
+That winter was probably one of the worst in Iowa’s recorded history.
 We didn’t just get inches of snow – we got several feet of the stuff.
 I still remember our family of nine people (no kidding!) living in what would be the basement of the house.
-We had a fireplace on that level so we were warm but cramped.
+We had a fireplace on that level so we were warm if a bit cramped.
 During that winter, we had to tunnel to get to the barn to feed and water the horses.
 Our school bus having to go through snow drifts that were between 6 -8 feet high once the county finally dug us out!
 As for those crayon marks?
 Yeah, they were definitely gone by the spring thaw.

 When we could finally start to get serious about getting the actual log part of the home constructed, we had a new set of challenges to meet.
 After the snow, what we were left with was the architectural and construction plans for a two-story colonial log home and what amounted to a giant jigsaw puzzle.
 The company that sold us the kit was little or no help in giving us a way to solve that puzzle.
 To say that it was an exercise in both patience and determination to try and see where things went is a definite understatement.
 Tempers flared, people screamed, cried and wanted to give up.
 Thankfully, we had no major mishaps of putting the wrong piece in the wrong place – well not that couldn’t be corrected, that is.
 In that, I think we were extremely lucky.

-Let me state at the outset that it was one of the first kit log homes ever marketed so unlikethose sold today,.
-The logs did not really have a tongue and groove between them to aid in construction so the surfaces were mostly flat on top and bottom with rounded sides.
+Let me state at the outset that it was one of the first kit log homes ever marketed.
+Unlike those which are sold today, the logs didn’t really have a tongue and groove between them to aid in construction and weather-tightness.
+That meant that the surfaces between were mostly flat on top and bottom with rounded sides.
 A thin strip of foam placed between two logs for “insulation”.
-Because of this, they needed to definitely be caulked or chinked.
+Because of this, this 3,000 square foot monstrosity needed to definitely be caulked or chinked.
 The logs were placed one on top of the other and then held in place with 12″ spikes.
 I still have some of these spikes left overand I keep them as souvenirs.
-When people see them, they gawk in near-disbelief of what it might have taken to drive one of those monstrous babies through the logs.
-A sledge hammer and lots of upper arm strength were great for keeping in shape – and definitely served we kids us well in the summer during drum corps season.
+When I show them to people, they gawk in near-disbelief of what it had to have taken to drive one of those monstrous babies through the logs.
+A sledge hammer and lots of upper arm strength were great for keeping in shape – and definitely served us kids well in the summer during drum corps season.
 To be honest, I am not sure how we did it all, but we did.

 Once erected, my poor brother, Bill, got most of the task of having to apply chinking to the darn thing, especially at the higher elevations.
 Our parents were nervous about letting my five sisters and myself up so high on the ladders.
 I was certainly never afraid of heights.
 Additional problems arose when it was discovered that the specified floor joists or trusses were not large enough to handle the incredible weight of a two story log home.
 It had only ever been built on paper before we undertook it.
 Thankfully, my parents and a local architectural firm were able to rig up a steel beam system to help reinforce and stabilize the home.